avatao/blog.avatao.com/_posts/2018-10-04-How-to-dive-into-web-security-as-a-developer.md

 Security knowledge is an excellent addition to your skillset. **During your career advancement, it will be a requirement at a certain point.** It'll also make you better at what you currently do.
 Your software knowledge is a great foundation to build on.
 Take one step at a time, and you will grow faster than you think.

 Start with things already familiar and deepen your knowledge there.
-Once you are confident in these topics expose yourself to new concepts, vulnerabilities, and defense techniques.
+Once you are confident withf these topics expose yourself to new concepts, vulnerabilities, and defense techniques.
 In the meantime, do not forget about the importance of hands-on training.

 Remember, security is not about mindlessly enforcing best practices, it's about having the ability to make smart tradeoffs.
 For that, the industry needs developers with the right combination of security mindset and knowledge.
 We need you to join the security party!